topher515/kiteink/README.md

     - This will copy the relevant files from your machine to the Raspberry Pi
   - Start the cronjob `deploy/restart-cron.sh`

-You can turn off the cronjob by updating the crontab manually of running `deploy/halt-cron.sh`
+You can turn off the cronjob by updating the crontab manually or running `deploy/halt-cron.sh`